pretix/pretix-docs/docs/topics/payment/index.md

 This section is going to tell you how to do that.

 Navigate to :navpath:Your Event → Settings → Payment:.
-The :btn:payment providers: tab on this page displays the list of active payment providers.
+The :btn:Payment providers: tab on this page displays the list of active payment providers.
 By default, this list includes bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 If you have enabled or disabled any of the default plugins for payment providers, your list will look different.